keerthiseetha1703/keerthiseetha1703/README.md

-- 🔭 I’m currently working on finishing my MS in Software Engineering at Villanova University
+- 🔭 Finished MS in Software Engineering at Villanova University
 - 👯 I’m looking to collaborate on DataScience/ML based projects/learnings !
 - 🌱 I’m working as a Software Engineer at UHS of Delaware majorly building integrations and .net core based applications
 - 😁 The first footprints on the moon will remain there for a million years. (nasa.gov)